w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: expose students to current accessibility policies so that they are familiarized with their main elements.
+**Presentational**: introduce students to current accessibility policies so that they are familiarized with their main elements.
 Elaborate on the fact that there needs to be a commitment on tangible goals and achievements as well as on current standards and policies, ideally referencing directly those from the W3C and contemplating mechanisms to accommodate smoothly to updates on the standards as they appear.

 ##### Suggested activities

+Engage students in a conversation about whether or not they are aware of any accessibility statement and encourage them to reflect on some of the aspects they include: current accessibility status of the product, standard to which it needs to be compliant, etc.

 ##### Suggested homework

+Ask students to draft an accessibility statement taking into account a particular product of their choice.

 ##### Suggested teaching materials

 * [Developing Organizational Policies on Web Accessibility | Web Accessibility Initiative (WAI) | W3C - Google Chrome](https://www.w3.org/WAI/planning/org-policies/)
 * [Developing an Accessibility Statement](https://www.w3.org/WAI/planning/statements/)

-@@

 {% include excol.html type="end" %}